 Within this framework of beliefs, democratic values are accepted as providing the best possible arrangement for human endeavor, experience, and happiness.
 Democracy is a way of approaching life in a society characterized by growth from within by the activities of the members of that society; by acceptance of change; by confidence that reasonable solutions to problems will prevail; and by conviction that power and authority are always relative to the consent of the governed.
 It is dedicated to the proposition of equal educational opportunity for all.

 PROGRAMS

 The School of Nursing offers the following programs:

 Undergraduate Program

 Bachelor of Science in Nursing.
-Admits high school graduates who wish to become professional nurses and registered nurses who wish to earn baccalaureate degrees.
+Admits high school graduates initially entering nursing and registered nurses studying for the baccalaureate degree.